ruzhwei/InventoryManagement2/README.md

 This is for shopify technical challenge.

-CRUD and warehouses are implemented.
+CRUD, weather and export are implemented.

 It can be run direcltly on Replit, just hit run button.